-Math U102 and MATH U126 are required for students with math concentrations.
-2 For Social Studies concentration, HIST U101 and U102 are required.
-Course may not duplicate VII History general education course.
+1 Math U102 and MATH U126 are required for students with math concentrations.
+2 For Social Studies concentration, HIST U101 and U102, POLI U101, and ECON U221/222 are required.
+Course

+2 For Social Studies Concentration, HISTO FOR THAT POLITION, and ECON 02217222 are required, course may not duplicate VII History general education course.
 3 English concentrations are required to take an ENGL course.

-Select courses from a different content concentration and discuss your options with your advisor.
+4 Select courses from a different content concentration and discuss your options with your advisor.
 Final responsibility for satisfying degree requirements as outlined in the USC Upstate Academic Catalog rests with the student.